-Sitting with legs wide, 90 degrees, bend forwards.
+Sitting with legs open wide to 90 degrees, bend forwards.

-Position hands further back so that they can support your ribcage.
+Position your hands in front of you but close to your pelvis so that they can easily support the weight of your ribcage.

 You can gradually tilt your pelvis forwards during the relaxation phase so that you stretch your hamstrings as well as strengthen them.

 This hamstring strengthening exercise can be used in any forward bend where at least one leg is straight.
 (Press the knee down and then reach the arms forwards.)